aseichter2007/ClipboardConqueror/install.md

 run z-instalCC.bat

+Mac and linux:
+---
+xy-linux-mac-install.sh

 after it finishes run:

 z-runCC.bat

 or

-z-runCCnodeMon.bat. nodemon: file changes restart CC and clear memory.
+z-runCCnodeMon.bat. nodemon: file changes restart CC and clear memory while updating settings from setup.js.

 linux
 ---

-xy-linux-mac-install.sh

 y-linux-start-no-nodemon.sh

+or

+y-linux-start-nodemon.sh

 Mac
 ---

-xy-linux-mac-install.sh

 x-mac-start-no-nodemon.sh

+or

+x-mac-start-nodemon.sh

 or from a terminal at the folder: